• Skip to primary navigation

 Are Brussels sprouts better roasted or sautéed?

 This is a matter of personal preference, I’d say.
 Each method produces really delicious Brussels sprouts that are nicely browned and tender with crisp edges.
-If you don’t want to turn your oven on, try pan frying the sprouts.
+If you don’t want to turn your oven on, try sautéing the sprouts.
 If you already have the oven on, roast the sprouts.
 Both ways are “better”!
+And by the way, be sure to try grilled Brussels sprouts, too!

-• Are you a bacon lover?
-Fry up a few ounces of bacon or pancetta in the skillet.
+• Add bacon: Fry up a few ounces of bacon or pancetta in the skillet.
 Remove the bacon to drain on a paper towel lined plate; crumble it when it cools.
 Use the rendered bacon fat to sauté the Brussels sprouts and sprinkle them with bacon to serve.

-• Brussels sprouts and onions sound good to you?
-Add thinly sliced shallot or onion to the pan with the Brussels sprouts.
+• Add onions: Add thinly sliced shallot or onion to the pan with the Brussels sprouts.
+Brussels sprouts and onions are a delicious combination (try smoky Brussels sprouts with shallots!).

-• Like your sprouts with garlic?
-Mince a few cloves of garlic and add it to the pan during the last minute of cooking.
+• Add garlic: Mince a few cloves of garlic and add it to the pan during the last minute of cooking.
 Don’t add it right away; the garlic burns quite quickly.

-• Embellish your sprouts with a drizzle of hot honey or balsamic glaze.
+• Topping suggestions: Embellish your sprouts with a drizzle of hot honey or balsamic glaze.
+Honey mustard vinaigrette or creamy honey mustard dressing is super tasty, too.
 Sprinkle on grated Parmesan cheese.

-• Rather make a one pan dinner?
-Try hot honey chicken sheet pan dinner.
+• One pan dinner: Try hot honey chicken sheet pan dinner with Brussels sprouts and sweet potatoes.

 Brussels sprouts in a frying pan with a wooden spoon.